158th meridian west

 The meridian 158° west of Greenwich is a line of longitude that extends from the North Pole across the Arctic Ocean, North America, the Pacific Ocean, the Southern Ocean, and Antarctica to the South Pole.

 The 158th meridian west forms a great circle with the 22nd meridian east.

-It is the western boundary of continuous Class E airspace between 14, 500 feet and 18, 000 feet MSL (Mean Sea Level) over Alaska.

 From Pole to Pole

 Starting at the North Pole and heading south to the South Pole, the 158th meridian west passes through: